RobTillaart/ADG725/README.md

 On power-up, all switches are in the OFF state.

 This library can be used e.g. to connect 16 analog devices to one analog port, or to select between 16 DHT22 sensors.

-Not tests with hardware have been done yet, so use with care.
+No tests with hardware have been done yet, so use with care.
 Feedback welcome!